mucun1988/pyw2v/README.md

-# Demo to use pyw2v
+# Instruction to use sgnr-qr

 from pyw2v_u import *
 download_preprocess_data()
 %run test.py